-Here is another inspirational real-life story, which I hope will inspire you towards your own dreams.
+Here is another inspiring real-life short story, which I hope will inspire you towards your own dreams.
 No goal or dream of value is easy to obtain and the path is usually hard and at times seems impossible.

 So don’t give up on yours, enjoy the story, and don’t give up on yourself and life.

 When Anthony Robles was born on the 20th of July in 1988, his mother Judy just aged 16, the doctors were not prepared and also could not offer an explanation on why her son had only one leg.

 However, his mom gave him the belief that there as a reason for him to be born this way.
 It took him 14 years to realize the reason for his disability and that was when he tried out for the wrestling team in Mesa Arizona.

 However, his first year was actually terrible.
 He weighed in at a whopping weight of 90 pounds.
 Without a doubt, he agreed that he was the worst wrestler and finished in last place in the wrestling tournament in Mesa.

 With such a start, most people and it was understandable, believed that he could not excel in such a sport as wrestling which was so demanding.